paulmillr/chokidar/README.md

 // Only needed if watching is `persistent: true`. watcher.close();

 // Full list of options.
-See below for descriptions. chokidar.watch('file', {
+See below for descriptions. (do not use this example) chokidar.watch('file', {
   persistent: true,